Iron(III) chloride: Anhydrous FeCl3

-Redox reactions

-Iron(III) chloride is a mild oxidizing agent.
-It serves as one-electron oxidant illustrated by its reaction with copper(I) chloride to give copper(II) chloride and iron(II) chloride.

-In a comproportionation reaction, iron(III) chloride reacts with iron powder to form iron(II) chloride:
+In terms of its being an oxidant, iron(III) chloride oxidizes iron powder to form iron(II) chloride via a comproportionation reaction:

 A traditional synthesis of anhydrous ferrous chloride is the reduction of FeCl3 with chlorobenzene:

+iron(III) chloride releases chlorine gas when heated above 160 °C, generating ferrous chloride:

+To suppress this reaction, the preparation of iron(III) chloride requires an excess of chlorinating agent, as discussed above.

+Hydrated FeCl3

+Unlike the anhydrous material, hydrated ferric chloride is not a particularly strong Lewis acid since water ligands have quenched the Lewis acidity by binding to Fe(III).
+Instead, it is a Brønsted-Lowry acid, as the hydrogen atoms on the water ligands become more acidic when the water ligands bond to Fe(III).

+Like the anhydrous material, hydrated ferric chloride is oxophilic.
+For example, oxalate salts react rapidly with aqueous iron(III) chloride to give [Fe(C2O4)3](3−), known as ferrioxalate.
+Other carboxylate sources, e.g., citrate and tartrate, bind as well to give carboxylate complexes.
+The affinity of iron(III) for oxygen ligands was the basis of qualitative tests for phenols.
+Although superseded by spectroscopic methods, the ferric chloride test is a traditional colorimetric test.
+The affinity of iron(III) for phenols is exploited in the Trinder spot test.

+Aqueous iron(III) chloride serves as a one-electron oxidant illustrated by its reaction with copper(I) chloride to give copper(II) chloride and iron(II) chloride.

+This fundamental reaction is relevant to the use of ferric chloride solutions in etching copper.

 Organometallic chemistry

 The interaction of anhydrous iron(III) chloride with organolithium and organomagnesium compounds has been examined often.
-These studies are enabled because of the solubility of FeCl3 in etherial solvents, which are compatible with the nucleophilic alkylating agents.
-Such studies may be relevant to the mechanism of FeCl3-catalyzed cross coupling reactions.
-The isolation of organoiron(III) intermediates requires low temperature reactions, lest the [FeR4]- intermediates degrade.
-Using methylmagnesium bromide as the alkylation agent, salts of Fe(CH3)4]- have been isolated.
+These studies are enabled because of the solubility of FeCl3 in ethereal solvents, which avoids the possibility of hydrolysis of the nucleophilic alkylating agents.
+Such studies may be relevant to the mechanism of FeCl3-catalyzed cross-coupling reactions.
+The isolation of organoiron(III) intermediates requires low-temperature reactions, lest the [FeR4]− intermediates degrade.
+Using methylmagnesium bromide as the alkylation agent, salts of Fe(CH3)4]− have been isolated.
 Illustrating the sensitivity of these reactions, methyl lithium LiCH3 reacts with iron(III) chloride to give lithium tetrachloroferrate(II) Li2[FeCl4]:

 To a significant extent, iron(III) acetylacetonate and related beta-diketonate complexes are more widely used than FeCl3 as ether-soluble sources of ferric ion.
 These diketonate complexes have the advantages that they do not form hydrates, unlike iron(III) chloride, and they are more soluble in relevant solvents.

 Cyclopentadienyl magnesium bromide undergoes a complex reaction with iron(III) chloride, resulting in ferrocene:

 This conversion, although not of practical value, was important in the history of organometallic chemistry where ferrocene is emblematic of the field.